What if Kids Don't Take Their Asthma Medicine?

 Involving kids in their asthma care will help them take their medicines on time, every time.
 Explain how the medicines work and how much your child must take.
 Having an asthma action plan can help both of you learn what you need to know.

-It's also important to stress these two key concepts to kids:
+It's also important to stress to kids that:

 - They should take their long-term control medicines as directed, even when feeling well.